w11k/Tydux/README.md

 # Tydux

 Tydux is a TypeScript library for predictable state management.
-It follows the [command-query separation pattern](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation) and was heavily influenced by [Redux](https://github.com/reactjs/redux).
-It is designed to be used in applications written in TypeScript, but normal ECMAScript classes also work.
+It follows the [command-query separation pattern](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation) and was influenced by [Redux](https://github.com/reactjs/redux).
+It is designed to be used in applications written in TypeScript.

 Other than Redux, it utilizes **types to structure the code** and **enforces immutability**.